melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 Usually, it’s recommended to use plain records when compiling to JavaScript objects (see the section on [binding to JavaScript objects](#bind-to-javascript-objects)).
-But there's a specific case where records may not be enough: Specifically, when we want to emit a JavaScript object where some of the keys may be nullable, i.e. not present at all in the JavaScript object. `
+But there’s a specific case where records may not be enough: when we want to emit a JavaScript object where some of the keys might be present or absent.

 For instance, consider the following record: